 We were selected to build Artist Nils Norman’s design for a new play area for St Fagans National Museum of History.
 Nils was given the task as part of the artist in residency programme at St Fagans which is funded by Arts Council of Wales and the Heritage Lottery Fund.
-The structural designs reflect the historical collections in the Museum which is an open air living museum.

 The play area is a collection of timber buildings that have been designed to be play equipment.